SparkPost/support-docs/content/momentum/4/config/mta-sts/enable-mta-sts.md

 This option is only effective when [use_mta_sts](/momentum/4/config/mta-sts/use-mta-sts) is `true` for a recipient domain.
-This option specified whether Momentum should try to apply the retrieved MTA-STS policies when sending emails to a remote site.
+This option specifies whether Momentum should try to apply the retrieved MTA-STS policy when sending emails to a remote site.
 See [MTA-STS support in Momentum](/momentum/4/mta-sts) for more details.